 In order to avoid ambiguities, Unicode passwords are normalized by a process called SASLprep (specified in RFC 4013 based on Stringprep in RFC 3454).
 This process eliminates non-text characters and normalizes certain character classes (e.g. non-ASCII space characters are mapped to the ASCII space character U+0020).
 The password is normalized to Unicode normalization form NFKC, and special bidirectional processing is applied to avoid ambiguities which may otherwise arise if right-to-left and left-to-right characters are mixed in a password.

 The strength of PDF encryption is not only determined by the length of the encryption key, but also by the length and quality of the password.
 It is widely known that names, plain words, etc. should not be used as passwords since these can easily be guessed or systematically tried using a so-called dictionary attack.
 Surveys have shown that a significant number of passwords are chosen to be the spouse’s or pet’s name, the user’s birthday, the children’s nickname etc., and can therefore easily be guessed.

-Please see here for more detailed recommendation regarding secure PDF encryption.
+Please see here for more detailed recommendation regarding secure PDF password protection.